 Please note: Failure to submit duplicate copies may cause a delay in issuance of a visa abroad from the Department of State.

 Along with a valid passport and visa (if applicable), the alien beneficiary should carry the following documents when traveling to the United States:

-When an alien beneficiary with an approved I-129 petition is admitted to the United States, CBP grants the alien beneficiary a period of stay documented on Form I-94 or as noted in the passport or travel document.
+When the beneficiary with an approved I-129 petition is admitted to the United States, CBP grants the beneficiary a period of stay documented on Form I-94 or as noted in the passport or travel document.

-If the expiration date on the Form I-94 ends before the validity period of the I-129 petition (as shown on the I-797 approval notice) one of the following must occur before the expiration date on the Form I-94 or as noted in the passport or travel document:
+If the expiration date on Form I-94 ends before the validity period of Form I-129 petition (as shown on Form I-797 approval notice) one of the following must occur before the expiration date on Form I-94 or as noted in the passport or travel document:

 Part 6 - “Certification Regarding the Release of Controlled Technology or Technical Data to Foreign Persons in the United States”:

-Part 6 of the Form I-129 must be completed by petitioners filing petitions seeking classification of aliens as H-1B, H-1B1 Chile/Singapore, L-1, and O-1A.
+Part 6 of Form I-129 must be completed by petitioners filing petitions seeking classification of nonimmigrant workers as H-1B, H-1B1 Chile/Singapore, L-1, and O-1A.
 Part 6 is not required for petitions for all other classifications, including but not limited to Blanket L petitions (LZ).
 See our Part 6 of Form I-129: Frequently Asked Questions for more information.

 Troubled Asset Relief Program (TARP):